stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * The receiver also dis-arms if an RC signal is lost for 3 seconds.
 * Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 **Do not set fail-safe values while in flight!** Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
-Before flying a model, always test the fail-safe values after they have been set.

 Fail-safe set mode will set the fail-safe values.